micheles/micheles.github.io/_posts/2015-06-14-introducing-the-datastore.md

 to keep everything in memory and to export everything in CSV.
-However, such an approach was not sustainable for large computations, especially for risk ones, when one wants to store the hazard results to avoid recomputing them every time a new calculation is started.
+However, such an approach was not sustainable for large computations, especially for risk ones, when one wants to store the hazard results to avoid recomputing them every time a new risk calculation is started.
 In the engine the hazard data is stored in the database: in oq-lite I needed a replacement for it.
 Since the hazard data were basically numpy arrays I needed an efficient storage for that, i.e. an HDF5 file.
-So a couple of months ago I started to study the [h5py](http://docs.h5py.org/en/latest/) library, which allows to manage HDF5 files from Python.
+A couple of months ago I started to study the [h5py](http://docs.h5py.org/en/latest/) library, which allows to manage HDF5 files from Python.
 I liked this library from the first